kencan7749/kencan7749.github.io/index.md

   - Period: April 2022 - March 2024
   - Description: I aim to develop a movie reconstruction algorithm from human fMRI activity.
 I designed data collection, developing several movie reconstruction algorithms and evaluation metrics.
 I presented the results at various symposiums or oral presentations in Japan.

+- Parttime worker at Tier4 company
+  - Job description: Developing eyes for autonomous driving
+  - Period: September 2020 - March 2024
+  - Description: Tier4 is a Japanese deep-tech company that develops open-source autonomous driving software.
+I joined this company as a part-time job and build a DNN model and learn how to use or implement open-source software (OSS).

 - Research intern
   - Research title: "Toward building multi-modal voice conversion model" supported by Dr. Kameoka at  NTT Communication Science Laboratories, Kanagawa, Japan